WTFAcademy/WTF-zkSync/Languages/en/07_DAPP/readme.md

     The first step for every Dapp application is to connect to the wallet.
 We will use web3modal + ethers5 to complete this step:

     - First enter `context/web3-modal.tsx` to complete the preliminary construction of web3modal.
 You can refer to [link](https://docs.walletconnect.com/web3modal/nextjs/about?platform=ethers).
-Please note that you need to go to https: //cloud.walletconnect.com registers a projectid
+Please note that you need to go to https: //cloud.walletconnect.com registers a project-id

       ```jsx
       "use client";